tomheston/fragility-metrics/FRAGILITY_METRICS.md

 ### Quantitative Thresholds

-Thresholds are recommendations and still require empirical validation as of 11/16/2025
+Thresholds are recommendations and still require empirical validation and should be treated as provisional

 #### Fragility Quotients (FQ, MFQ, GFQ, DFQ, CFQ, PFI)